baltun/voroz/README.md

 - Pull this repo and checkout master branch
 - Create user and database in your database server for project named like 'voroz'
 - Set database credentials to ./config/database.php
+- In ./Makefile change PHP_CONTAINER value to your php8 container name
 - Execute:
 `make install`